 Or, you can look to do things to earn money on an ongoing basis.

-- 21 Ways to Easily Earn Free Amazon Gift Cards
+- 21 Ways to Easily Earn Free Amazon Gift Card codes

-- The Best Survey Sites to Earn Money (£200+ per month)
+- The Best Survey Sites UK to Earn Money (£200+ per month)

 While some survey sites can take longer to build up your earnings, some of the options above can see you make money or shopping vouchers much quicker.